Providing a safe place for your children is key to prevention

-While this is important for many reasons, and doubtless is something that you are aspiring to anyway, there are a number of practical reasons why this can make a real difference in terms of sexual abuse.
+While this is important for many reasons, and doubtless is something that you aim to do anyway, there are several practical reasons why this can make a real difference in terms of sexual abuse.

 It Reduces The Likelihood That Someone Will Choose Your Child To Abuse

-They’re less likely to be approached if they don’t need a ‘new friend’ and more likely to tell and be believed.
-Simply put, children who feel emotionally secure and well loved are less vulnerable.
+Children are less likely to be approached if they don’t need a ‘new friend’ and are seen as more likely to tell and be believed.
+Simply put, children who feel emotionally secure and well-loved are less likely to be targeted.

 You’re More Likely To Stop Any Abuse Early

-Because your child is more likely to tell you if they feel scared or uncomfortable and you will likely be more attuned to their feelings and changes in behaviour.
+If your child is used to talking about their worries with you, they are more likely to tell you if they feel scared or uncomfortable and you will be more likely to notice their feelings and changes in behaviour.

 Your Child Will Be More Resilient

-If they do have a bad experience.
-Good relationships make them stronger so they can cope better when things go wrong.
+Good relationships make children stronger so they can cope better when things go wrong.

 Children need warm, loving relationships with adults so they feel that they are loved and respected and that you will be available to them when they need you.

-Having fun together, being affectionate and consistently emotionally responsive builds good relationships and developing a family culture of listening and talking about thoughts and feelings is a great platform.
+Having fun together, being affectionate and consistently emotionally responsive builds good relationships and developing a family culture of listening and talking about thoughts and feelings is a great platform for safety.